bambooforest/life_of_p/README.md

-Supplementary materials: Life of /p/
+Supplementary materials: Life of p
 ================
 Steven Moran and Adriano Lameira
-(23 October, 2022)
+(14 November, 2022)

 -   <a href="#overview" id="toc-overview">Overview</a>
 -   <a href="#analyses" id="toc-analyses">Analyses</a>